What Does ISO Certification Mean and Why Is It Important?

 4. Reinforce ISO Standards

 There’s a common misconception that ISO certification is a one-time process.
 Once ISO certification is attained, your company needs to maintain it on an ongoing basis for the credential to remain valid.
 To stay certified means that organizations must continually review and update their procedures and processes to ensure compliance with the latest ISO standards, which may evolve.
+In most cases, ISO certification is valid for three years, and organizations must undergo annual surveillance audits conducted by independent auditors to maintain compliance and confirm continued validity.

 Closing Thoughts: What Does ISO Certified Mean and Why Is It Important?